Evidence submitted in response to this Consultation

-The External Affairs and Additional Legislation Committee has agreed to look at Wales’s future relationship with the European Union.
+The External Affairs and Additional Legislation Committee agreed to look at Wales’s future relationship with the European Union.

 The External Affairs Committee’s first phase of work, running from July 2016 to January 2017, focused on identifying the implications for Wales of leaving the European Union.